Users

 3. Give incentives

 Encouraging participation in the human firewall can be as simple as giving each member special recognition for doing things like catching phishing emails.
-Studies indicate that public attribution and validation were strong motivating factors in participation.
+Studies indicate that public attribution and validation are strong motivating factors in participation.

 4. Include all departments

 People shouldn’t feel intimidated or that they aren’t tech-savvy enough to be a part of the human firewall.
 In fact, it’s essential everyone is encouraged to join.
-Attacks can be targeted at anyone, from your entry level positions to your highest level executive
+Attacks can be targeted at anyone, from your entry-level positions to your highest-level executive.

 5. Keep it human